tarasov4/Analysis-and-modeling-of-voltage-gated-sodium-channels-clusters/README.md

 **Single NaV1.5 channel Bayesian Moreno model optimization**: contains code for (1) Bayesian inference Moreno model parameters and (2) deterministic and stochastic simulations of Markov models.

 **Composite models of NaV1.5 channels**: contains code for (1) building of composite model of non-interacting and interacting WT- and ΔKPQ-NaV1.5 channels in the absence and presence of lidocaine and (2) simulation of ion channel activity with these models.

+**Random simulation of channel interaction in the membrane**: contains code for simulation of channel localizations in the membrane and prediction of integral sodium currents based on a numbers of interacting and noninteracting channels